 When the LLC is ready to send data, the LLC asserts transmit on the CTL terminals as well as sending the first bits of packet data on the D lines.
 The transmit state is held on the CTL terminals until the last bits of data have been sent.
-The LLC then asserts either hold or idle on the CTL terminals for one clock cycle, and then asserts idle for one additional cycle before releasing the interface bus and putting the CTL and D terminals in a high-impedance state.
+The LLC then asserts either hold or idle on the CTL terminals for one clock cycle, and then asserts idle for one additional cycle before releasing the interface bus and 3-stating the CTL and D terminals.
 The PHY then regains control of the interface bus.